danmackinlay/pattern_machine/README.rst

 =======

 Although no code of his was used, `Patrick van Bergen's post`_ about JSON parsing in c# was bloody handy.
+Tests were inspired by (although in the end not re-used from) `json-sans-eval`_

 .. [#] a.k.a. `Dan MacKinlay`_, howthebodyworks_ etc.